So Much for ‘Drain The Swamp’: White House Won’t Say Who’s Visiting

 The decision comes from the same man who stated in his inaugural address, “What truly matters is not which party controls our government, but whether our government is controlled by the people.”

 Trump kicked off that speech by stating, “we are not merely transferring power from one administration to another, or from one party to another — but we are transferring power from Washington, DC, and giving it back to you, the American People.”

 Is “the time for empty talk is over?”
 It doesn’t appear so.

-Posted by Gordon Duff, Senior Editor on April 14, 2017, With 3137 Reads Filed under Government & Politics, The Gordon Duff Files.
+Posted by Gordon Duff, Senior Editor on April 14, 2017, With 3688 Reads Filed under Government & Politics, The Gordon Duff Files.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.